gromacs/gromacs/docs/install-guide/index.rst

     cmake .. -DGMX_GPU=ON -DGMX_MPI=ON -DCMAKE_INSTALL_PREFIX=/home/marydoe/programs

-can be used to build with GPUs, MPI and install in a custom location.
+can be used to build with CUDA GPUs, MPI and install in a custom location.
 You can even save that in a shell script to make it even easier next time.
 You can also do this kind of thing with ``ccmake``, but you should avoid this, because the options set with ``-D`` will not